 ⚠ Content alert: Detour ahead.

 When I was a young lad — around those spotty, early teen years — the tech of the day was cassette tapes.
-Me and my pals (dudes/bros having not been invented yet) would share (“pirate”) music by dangling a microphone in front of the speakers to record some new album or song.
-The quality was, needless to say, awful!
+Me and my pals (dudes/bros not having been invented yet) would share (“pirate”) music by dangling a microphone in front of the speakers to record some new album or song.
+The quality was, needless to say, dismal!
 But we got to listen to a whole lot more edgy/interesting music than the bland playlisted crap that came over the radio.

 The interesting thing is that, when we all grew a bit older and began to earn some money, among the first things we’d buy were original copies (vinyl in those days) of those selfsame albums. i.e. The bands we’d listened to and grown to love.
 I can attest to having bought quite a number of albums several times over (as we moved from vinyl to CD to MP3/Flac).